HyperviewHQ/hyperview_docs/documentation/product/settings/topics/locale-settings.md

 # Locale settings

 Administrators can configure application-wide locale settings from the Locale page.
-Only English and Español locales are currently supported.
+English, Español, and Français locales are currently supported.

 1. Go to *Settings -> General -> Locale*.
 2. Specify the preferred Language, Length, Temperature, Volume, and Weight Unit.